ailabs-software/learn_my_vacation_mapper/README.md

 # Create a Vacation Planner Web Application in Dart with PostgreSQL
-A guide for building a basic web application in Dart that can leverage a REST API & save data to a database.
+A guide for building a full web application in Dart that can leverage a REST API & save data to a database.

+You will build both the client & server for an SPA (Single Page Application).

-In this guide, we will avoid using frameworks so we can focus on the fundamentals of how a web application works.
-We will use Dart, however, to demonstrate code reuse/type checking between client & server code.
+In this guide, we will avoid using frameworks so we can learn & understand the fundamentals of how a web application works.

+We will use Dart (a Java-like language from Google that underpins Flutter) as it enables us to have one language for the entire web application, client and server.
+This enables code reuse/type checking between client & server code.
 In larger, mature applications, the advantage of this can't be exaggerated.

 #### Prerequisites